ankitpokhrel/alert.js/README.md

 **Alert box**
 ```
 alertjs.show({
-	heading: 'Error!',
+	title: 'Error!',
-	message: 'The action you performed is not permitted!',
+	text: 'The action you performed is not permitted!',
 	from: 'top', //drop from top,
 	effect: 'ease-in-bounce',
 	wait: 500,